Sugar (South Korean group): History

 Sugar released their third Korean album, Sweet Lips in September 2005.
-In the same years, they released their second Japanese album, COLORS 4 WISHES on November 2.
-Member Soo Jin then announced that leaving Sugar to pursue an acting career in May 2006.
+In the same year, they released their second Japanese album, COLORS 4 WISHES on November 2.
+Member Soo Jin then announced her departure from Sugar to pursue an acting career in May 2006.
 Following her departure, Sugar released a DVD entitled "7 STARS", which contained all of their Japanese music videos.
 In July 2006, member Ahyoomee began her career as solo singer but remained with the group.
-Sugar remained their hiatus and reported that would addition new member to replace Soo Jin.
+Sugar remained in their hiatus and reported that they would add a new member to replace Soo Jin.

-On December 20, 2006, their contract with Starworld expired and announced through KBS World Radio that the group had disbanded.
-It was stated that each of the current members wanted to embark on solo careers and the company decided not to renew their contract with the members.
+On December 20, 2006, their contract with Starworld expired and it was announced through KBS World Radio that the group had disbanded.
+It was stated that each of the current members wanted to embark on solo careers and that the company decided not to renew their contract with the members.
 Ahyoomee continued under Starworld to pursue a solo career before transferring to Starworld affiliated label SM Entertainment.
 Hye Seung planned to become an actress, while Harin aimed to begin a music career in Japan.